iiosif/katacoda-scenarios/helm/steps/chart-registry.md

 `helm repo --help`{{execute}}

-Let's go to the real stuff now :-)
+Let's go to the next step and learn how we can fetch a chart from a registry.